haolange/SharpGPU/README.md

-### Creating the Compute Pass
+### Creating the texture resource and view
-Create a compute bindTable and pipeline for compute gpgpu
+Create a texture and textureView for compute or graphics

 ```c++
 #include <rhi/d3d12.h>